Accessibility Statement

 The results from PREDICT 1 form the basis of the ZOE product.
 And the later studies in the PREDICT series helped us firm up and improve our predictions.

-And this is just the beginning.
+And this was just the beginning.
 We continue to amass data on postprandial responses to food and the gut microbiome.
 Over time, our predictions and recommendations can only improve.

 Share this article